Gaprio

 What We're Asking

-We're running our first wave of market validation right now.
+We're running our first wave of market validation.
 We are talking to operations leaders, product managers, and experienced founders.
-We're not asking you to switch tools, sign up for a product, or commit to anything.
-We're asking for one of two things, whichever feels right:
+We're not asking you to switch tools.
+Let's have a quick chat to see if we can solve your biggest operational headache.